akansha-n888/html-email-newsletter/README.md

 * [Contact](#contact)

 ## General info
-The purpose of this project is to develop a HTML newsletter to send out to participants for engineering based events.
+The purpose of this project is to develop HTML newsletters to send out to participants for engineering based events.

 ## Technologies
 * HTML5